 April showers bring May flowers, so what do May flowers bring?
 Cheese Puffs!
-Also known as Gougéres, these French choux pastries are inspired by the stunning Alp Blossom Cheese.
+Also known as Gougéres, these French choux pastries are inspired by the stunning Alp Blossom Cheese sourced from Austria.
 Adorn yours with any combination of dried (or fresh) flowers and herbs.
 Make them tiny for a fun party snack, or double the size for sandwiches.
-You can even take it to the next level and fill them with cream cheese or sliced ham.
+You can even take it to the next level and fill them with cream cheese and sliced ham.

 1/2 cup water